3rdvision/cogsi-18-19/1180109-daniel-azevedo/p1.2/README.md

 `gradle runClient3`

-5- Kill the Todd server in the vhost being monitored and test again if the return code is 2
+5- Kill the TODD server in the vhost being monitored and test again if the return code is 2

 `gradle runClient`